Nat3z/SkyTweaks/README.md

 - /rp - Command to start the reparty hook.

 # Open Sourced
-Skyblock Secret Mod is open source and because of this it uses code from open source programs!
-Below is a list of open source programs used to develop **Skyblock Secret Mod**!
+SkyTweaks is open source and because of this it uses code from open source programs!
+Below is a list of open source programs used to develop **SkyTweaks**!

 [List of Open Source Programs](https://github.com/Nat3z/SkyTweaks/blob/main/OPEN_SOURCE_SOFTWARE.md)